This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 Since the Kombucha toner was too harsh, it was nice to see they came out with another option.
 This toner combines mandelic acid, salicylic acid, and gluconolactone to exfoliate the skin.
 It is also paired with aloe and licorice root to soothe the skin.

 At the time that I am writing this, I’ve only been testing this toner for a week.
 At this point, I can tell you that the Unity Exfoliant is nowhere near as drying as the Kombucha toner.
 According to the bottle, you should be able to use this toner daily, but I am only using it two times a week.
-Even though it is less drying, it is still a bit much for my skin.
+Even though it is less drying, it is still a bit much for every day.

 Like the other toner, I think it is overpriced.